codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 import TabItem from '@theme/TabItem';
 import WritebackMapping from "@components/global/Prototypes/WritebackMapping";

+## Concept overview

+:::tip In this guide...

+This guide takes you through the steps needed to implement and run the loan writeback procedure in your lending business.

+You will learn how to configure Codat in support of loan writeback and create transactions that represent the deposit and repayment of the loan in your customers' accoungting platforms.

+covers the loan writeback procedure for general lending, such as term loans, but does not cover requirements specific to invoice finance.

-## What is it?
+### What is loan writeback?

 Loan writeback (also known as lending writeback) is the process of continuously updating an accounting platform with information on a loan.
 It helps maintain an accurate position of the loan during the entire lending cycle by recording the loan liability, any interest, fees, or repayments, and facilitating the reconciliation of bank transactions.

-This guide covers the loan writeback procedure for general lending, such as term loans, but does not cover requirements specific to invoice finance.

 :::info Mandatory loan writeback